vikrant82/chat-analyzer/readme.md

 1.  **Select a Chat**: Your chats/rooms will be listed in the searchable dropdown.
 If the list is empty, click the **"Refresh List"** link to load them.
 2.  **Select an AI Model**: Choose your preferred AI model from the list.
 A sensible default will be pre-selected if configured.
 3.  **Select a Date Range**: Use the date picker to choose the start and end dates.
-You can also select from pre-defined ranges like "Last 2 Days", "Last Week", etc. Date ranges are interpreted by IST local-day semantics.
+You can also select from pre-defined ranges like "Last 2 Days", "Last Week", etc. Date ranges are interpreted using your browser’s IANA timezone (Local-Day semantics).
 4.  **Configure Caching**: Use the "Enable caching for faster analysis" checkbox to enable or disable caching for the current analysis.
 5.  **Configure Image Processing**: Globally toggle image analysis and set a maximum image size (MB); applies to all providers.
 6.  **(Optional) Start with a Specific Question**: Before starting the chat, you can enter a specific question in the text box.
 If you do, the AI will answer that question directly instead of providing a general summary.
 7.  **Start Chat**: Click the **"Start Chat"** button to begin the analysis and open the conversational chat window.
 7.  **Ask Follow-up Questions**: Use the chat input to ask follow-up questions about the analyzed data.
 8.  **Clear & Start New**: Click the **"Clear & Start New"** button to clear the conversation and start a new analysis.
+9.  **Download Results**: Use the Download menu to export:
+    - Text (.txt) and PDF (.pdf): text-only.
+    - HTML (.html): images embedded inline via data URIs.
+    - ZIP (.zip): transcript.txt, transcript_with_images.html referencing images/, images files, and manifest.json metadata.
+    Use HTML or ZIP to include images in the export.

 #### About Threading (Why this matters for Telegram)
 Telegram conversations often interleave replies across multiple topics, making it hard to follow context.
 The analyzer reconstructs Telegram reply chains, assigns a deterministic thread root, and presents replies under the correct root—resulting in coherent threads for summaries and Q&A. This dramatically reduces confusion when analyzing busy Telegram groups.